ImtiazMahmod/super-bike/README.md

 - A big collection of world `famous` bikes.
 - `MERN Stack app` with admin management.
-- `Authentication system` implemented
+- `Authentication system` implemented.
-- `User and Admin Dashboard` implemented
+- `User and Admin Dashboard` implemented.
 - `Reasonable` price we take.
 - `Well-designed` of all bikes.
 - `Various collection` of model.